-The reason we talk about these issues on these calls is so we can get on the same page of the vocabulary and understanding what’s really happening.
+We talk about these issues on these calls so we can get on the same page with vocabulary and understanding what’s really happening.
 Then we start to identify the social systems, structures, and institutions that perpetuate the harm.
 And then we identify the ones that can help us create change.

-For CTE, violence against men and boys, concussions—here are some of the systems that we’ve talked about on these calls that perpetuate the harm.
+For CTE, violence against men and boys, concussions—here are some of the systems that perpetuate the harm.
 There is the culture of football–it’s entertainment, it’s looked at as something glorious.
 It is something people can’t give up and has all sorts of great benefits — it’s addictive in many ways — and that culture itself helps perpetuate the harm of CTE.
-But it also includes the bigger cultural forces of violence and heroism and stoicism and the man-box and capitalism and greed and competition at all costs — all ideas that we talk about here and on other calls.
+But it also includes the bigger cultural forces of violence and heroism and stoicism and the man-box and capitalism and greed and competition at all costs.
 And then there are family systems or education systems.
 There is misinformation in the media.
 And so there’s a lot of different systems that are help perpetuating this very specific type of harm.

 Step Three: Identify the social system structures and institutions that can help STOP the harm